Date: 18 September 2021

 Number of Finalists: 8 | Number of Judges: 6

-Now in its fourth year, the HTA School of Culinary Art Legacy Young Chef Competition was conceptualised in 2015 with the first competition held in 2016.
+Now in its sixth year, the HTA School of Culinary Art Legacy Young Chef Competition was first held in 2016.
 The competition was created to inspire the minds of young South African Chefs as HTA Students.
 It also allows the students to showcase their skills and impart the latest culinary trends and further test themselves against the challenges of their chosen career.